FrancisRussell/zoog/README.md

 ## What Zoog doesn't do

-* Zorg doesn't actually compute the loudness of the input file itself, hence the requirements for either the `R128_ALBUM_GAIN` or `R128_TRACK_GAIN` tags.
+* Zoog doesn't actually compute the loudness of the input file itself, hence the requirements for either the `R128_ALBUM_GAIN` or `R128_TRACK_GAIN` tags.

 * Due to the first point, Zorg cannot do anything about clipping.
 If